| |

 in Dyspnea.
 Journal on Pain Symptom Manage 23(2): 157-160.

-cases of dyspnea.
-It defined dyspnea as impairment on
+of dyspnea.
+It defined dyspnea as impairment on the breathing

-because of cancer.
-It gives off an idea as to how the
+It gives off an idea as to how the symptom of dyspnea

-symptom of dyspnea and its occurrence can be countered
+and its occurrence can be countered accordingly.
+One of

-accordingly.
-One of the main counter-action tested is
+the main counter-action tested is the nebulized inhaled

 Because